project-march/ProjectMarch/doc/using_the_march_exoskeleton/error_codes.rst

 ``E118``: Missing URDF joint
 ----------------------------
-A required joint was not defined in URDF.
+A required joint was not defined in the URDF.

 **Cause:** The ``march_hardware_builder`` package uses the URDF and the robots yaml for building a March robot.
-The joints defined in the URDF are required for soft and hard limits of the joint and the builder cannot continue without them.
+The joints defined in the URDF are required for the soft and hard limits of the joint and the builder cannot continue without them.

 **Fix:** Check that all the joints defined in the